durubata/appmint-doc/models.md

-# ContentMint AppEngine Data Models
+# Appmint AppEngine Data Models

-This document provides an overview of the data models used in the ContentMint AppEngine API.
+This document provides an overview of the data models used in the Appmint AppEngine API.
 These models represent the structure of the data that is sent to and received from the API endpoints.

 ## Base Models